aws-samples/emr-bootstrap-actions/presto/latest/README.md

 Latest Presto With Java 1.8
 ==========================
-This Bootstrap Action will install Java 1.8 and install and configure Presto 0.95 to work with EMR.
+This Bootstrap Action will install Java 1.8 and install and configure Presto to work with EMR.
+You can specify a version of presto supported by the BA, or specify your own compiled version.

 ###Bootstrap Location
 s3://support.elasticmapreduce/bootstrap-actions/presto/0.95/install-presto